Mgbeojikwe/linux_scripts/README.md

 step 8 : repeat steps 4 to 7 for the next oreintation iter

-N:B: For simplicty, submitt_array_jobs.sh and other referenced files were not attached to this repository
+N:B: For simplicty, submitt_array_jobs.sh and other referenced files were not attached to this repository. so expect error messages that relates to absence of such files.